 If you’ve never been to China and have that romantic notion of what it’s like, Yunnan is the place to go.
 Because if you go elsewhere, you will see a modernized China that’s much like the West.
 In Yunnan, you’ll see the old multicultural China that is quickly disappearing.
 It is an eye-candy for even those who’ve travelled to China before.
 (You can see a diversity of people, culture, and religion in the pictures I’ve posted at the end of this blog.)

 I no longer have the premises that I had in Lijiang before.
 Too long a story to explain.
 However, I will still make Lijiang our base, and book accommodations that are located right inside the Ancient Town in local-style architecture rather than Western-style hotels.
-Meals served will be that of local cuisine with the option to choose Western-style breakfast.
+Meals served will be that of local cuisine.
 The local cuisine is quite different from the Chinese food that you’ve eaten in the West and other parts of China.
 You’ll find them to be delicious and sumptuous.
 I know that because I have brought friends from the West, and they’ve all loved it!

 The event I’m planning is for August 2019.
 I suggest you arrive between August 1 to 3, and catch up on some rest on Sunday August 4, or explore the town on your own.
 On Monday, August 5, we begin our training and sightseeing.
 This way, you’ll have the following two weekends to travel outside of Lijiang, and finish the excursion on Sunday, August 18, and fly out in the following days.